SEO 17 min read

 Consequently, “zero-click” searches are now common, demanding a complete overhaul of how we attribute value beyond simple last-click models.

 This paradigm shift extends deeply into the very nature of search intent.
-What were once straightforward informational queries now carry an inherent "answer-first" expectation; users anticipate a synthesized summary upfront before deciding whether to engage further.
-Consequently, content formats that are easily digestible by generative AI models—such as well-structured FAQs, clear comparison tables, and concise step-by-step guides—have become increasingly valuable.
+What were once straightforward informational queries now carry an inherent “answer-first” expectation; users anticipate a synthesized summary upfront before deciding whether to engage further.
+Consequently, content formats that are easily digestible by generative AI models, such as well-structured FAQs, clear comparison tables, and concise step-by-step guides, have become increasingly valuable.
 Importantly, complex purchases or in-depth research still reliably drive clicks, especially when AI Overviews effectively link to meticulously structured product pages or comprehensive, authoritative reviews.

 Teams should focus on improving content for this new two-part role: being citation-ready and conversion-optimized.